sarakhandaker/grocery_tracker_seattle/README.md

 7. See data on least avaliable products
 8. Best day of the week to do groceries (least visits)

-* ...

-Prerequisites
+### Prerequisites

 The setups steps expect following tools installed on the system.
 Github
-Ruby 2.4.0
+Ruby 2.6.1
-Rails 5.0.2
+Rails 6.0.2

 1. Check out the repository
 git clone https://github.com/sarakhandaker/grocery_tracker_seattle.git

-2. Create and setup the database
-Run the following commands to create and setup the database.
+2. Run the following commands to create and setup the database.

 rails db:migrate
 rails db:seed

 4. Start the Rails server
-You can start the rails server using the command given below.
+You can start the rails server using the command given below. rails s

-rails s
 And now you can visit the site with the URL http://localhost:3000

+*Note: To create admin account, set user.admin to true in db*